Grandfather's Clock Solitaire

 Grandfather's Clock Solitaire variants

-- Big Ben: two-deck expansion with inner/outer circles, gap-filling, and a stock pile.
+• Big Ben: two-deck expansion with inner and outer rings, gap filling, and a stock pile.

-- Hidden Cards: shuttler with a 2x6 grid and separate Kings pile.
+• Hidden Cards: a shuttler with a 2x6 grid and a separate Kings pile.

-- Four of a Kind: sequential shuttler with grid layout.
+• Four of a Kind: a more forgiving shuttler with a grid layout.

 How difficult is Grandfather's Clock Solitaire?